mvolkmann/blog/src/prolog.md

 The ISO standard does not require implementations to provide a top level or REPL, but most do.
 A top level supports interactive entry and evaluation of Prolog questions.

-The output is a new question, often containing semicolons, that describes the possible solutions.
-Some top level implementations also supports interactive debugging.
+Some top level implementations also support tab completion, interactive debugging.

 Several Prolog implementations compile source code to abstract machine code for the Warren Abstract Machine (WAM).